Residency Reclassification for Tuition and Fee Purposes

 The Summer 2024 residency reclassification application will be open for currently enrolled students April 15th-June 15th.

-Residency reclassification helps a student reclassify their status from non-resident to resident for tuition and fee purposes.
-Residency status is determined during the admissions process and is calculated based on answers provided on the admission application.
-Residency for tuition and fees purposes is not based on the student’s physical address.
-Missouri State University adheres to the policy for determination of student residency established and approved by the State of Missouri.
-Learn more: Residency Policy.
+Residency reclassification allows a student who has become a Missouri resident to reclassify their status from non-resident to resident for tuition and fee purposes.
+Residency status is first determined during the admissions process and is determined based on answers provided on the admissions application.
+If a student is classified as a non-resident during admissions and later becomes a Missouri resident, they can apply for residency reclassification.